Edgar L. G. Prochnik: Career

 From 1905 to 1912, Prochnik was the Austrian consular attaché and consul in Pittsburgh, Cleveland, and Chicago.
 On 2 January 1912, Emperor Franz Joseph I of Austria approved the establishment of an Imperial and Royal Consulate in St. Paul, Minnesota and appointed Prochnik as consul.
 He held this position until June 1920 when he was appointed Austrian Consul General in Washington, D.C.
 He was promoted to Chargés d'affaires ad interim on 2 December 1921.
 On 7 May 1925, he was accredited as Envoy Extraordinary and Minister Plenipotentiary and presented his credentials to President Calvin Coolidge the next day, 8 May 1925.
 He served as Envoy and Minister until 13 March 1938 when the legation was closed and his mission was terminated due to the Anschluss with Germany.

 Later life

-Prochnik, who was opposed the Nazi regime, was left "a man without a country".
+Prochnik, who was opposed to the Nazi regime, was left "a man without a country".
 He remained in the United States where he lectured on diplomatic history in the School of Foreign Service at Georgetown University until 1960.

 After Prochnik left the diplomatic service, his wife went into the trousseau and lingerie business.